iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Krylov Subspace.md

 \end{aligned}
 $$

 The inverse of $A$ can be expressed using another matrix polynomials, using the coefficients from the characteristic polynomials.
 Any vector, can be spanned by the Krylov Subspace, if we know that $A$ is invertible.
 This is known as the: **Cayleys Hamilton's Theorem**.

 ---
+### **Reighly Quotient and Invariant Subspace**

+---